TVS (Russia): Creation

-On January 11, 2002, a separate Russian television channel, TV-6 lost a court battle over bankruptcy and was placed into liquidation by a unanimous decision of thirteen judges of the Russian Supreme Arbitration Court.
+On January 11, 2002, a separate Russian television channel, TV-6 lost a court battle over bankruptcy and was placed into liquidation by a unanimous decision of thirteen judges of the Russian High Arbitration Court.

 At midnight on January 22, 2002 the Press Ministry pulled TV-6 off the air.
 The frequency was temporarily filled with programming from the NTV Plus Sports satellite channel.
 The auction for TV-6's old frequency took place on March 27, 2002.
 The Media-Sotsium partnership won the frequency auction, becoming the licensee and broadcaster, with the employees of the former channel TV-6 forming much of the production staff.

 On June 1, 2002 TVS began broadcasting.
-On July 22, 2002 the Moscow Arbitration Court ruled that MNVK was taken off the air unlawfully.
+On July 22, 2003 the Moscow Arbitration Court ruled that MNVK was taken off the air unlawfully.

 Editorial policy

-Many Russians and foreigners consider TVS' editorial policy to be critical towards the government of Vladimir Putin and Mikhail Kasyanov.
-It was considered to be the last channel with completely independent editorial policy.
+Many Russians and foreigners consider TVS' editorial policy to be critical of the government of Vladimir Putin and Mikhail Kasyanov.
+It was considered to be the last channel with a completely independent editorial policy.